Qihoo360/phptrace/README.md

     ./phptrace -p $!
     ```

-    You should see these if everything fine
+    You should see something below if everything fine

     ```
     1431681727.341829      usleep  =>  NULL   wt: 0.011979 ct: 0.011980